NguyenJohnnyT/python-newsfeed/README.md

 ```

 * Modify the `.env.EXAMPLE` to include your mysql password and rename it to `.env`
-* When inside the virtual environment, run
+* When inside the virtual environment, run in the terminal:
 ```python
 pip install flask pymysql python-dotenv sqlalchemy bcrypt cryptography #installs dependencies
 ```